 I’m Not Worthy

-There are companies right here in Denver CO – ones born of a small, like-minded group of engineers, marketers, or advertisers (or a combination thereof), but have grown into respectable brands – some approaching multiple hundreds of employees – who believe that in order to be successful in their company, one must subscribe to the same political views, religious beliefs, views on volunteerism, be green-minded (in the political sense), have affinity for the outdoors, participate in community affairs, and the litmus tests go on.
+There are many small but growing companies – ones born of a determined, like-minded group of engineers, marketers, or advertisers (or a combination thereof), but have grown into respectable brands – some approaching multiple hundreds of employees – who believe that in order to be successful in their company, one must subscribe to the same political views, religious beliefs, views on volunteerism, be green-minded (in the political sense), have affinity for the outdoors, participate in community affairs, and the litmus tests go on.
 This actually happens!
 They call it culture fit.
 They vet candidates on it, albeit sometimes cleverly to skirt HR regs, and it weighs very heavily on hire outcome – usually in a binary fashion – in or out.
 Sorry folks.
 That’s not screen for culture fit.
 That’s a straight-up cult worthiness examination.